InseeFr/Eno/README.md

 You can find on the subdirectory [/questionnaire/], the questionnaire example "Simpsons" specified in the DDI format.

-To generate the XForms form, you can't execute the main ant build file [/src/main/scripts/build_non_regression.xml]
+To generate the XForms form, execute the main ant build file [/src/main/scripts/build_non_regression.xml]

 The generated XForms form should be created in [/questionnaire/simpsons/Xforms/v1/] folder.